 Higher buy-in.
 Not every employee will be interested in a weight loss challenge, or water drinking challenge.
 But with this challenge, each person can choose their own goal.
 Therefore, more employees will see personal benefit by choosing to participate.
 In this way, you can evoke community spirit while still meeting individuals where they are.

 A Fit for All Worksites.
 Because partners are working on individual goals and can choose how they want to check in, The Accountability Challenge can fit all worksites.
 Different departments can intermingle.
 Partners can work different shifts.
 Plus, going virtual is easy with text, social media, and team communication tools like Slack.

 Builds Trust.
 Accountability partners don’t have to be best friends.
 Rather, this is a chance to develop new camaraderie within the workplace.
 By the end of the challenge, you’ll see several new and more meaningful connections among coworkers.
 Coworkers may also be more likely to go to each other for help, or offer to collaborate as a result.

 Improved Bottom Line.
 Simply put, happier and healthier people will be more productive.
-And this is especially true if they’re also trusting and practiced in keeping each other accountable.
+And this is especially if they’re also trusting and practiced in keeping each other accountable.

 Touchstone for Transferable Skills.
 Goal setting, communication, accountability.
 All of these are transferable skills that can improve work habits across the board.
-Use strategies from The Accountability Challenge to set expectations for things like team projects or inter-department collaborations.
+Use strategies from The Accountability Challenge to set expectations for things like team projects inter-department collaborations.
 Employees will already realize how these strategies work.
 Therefore, they can more readily try them on other aspects of work and personal life.

 Ok, how do I host an Accountability Challenge at my workplace?